mwtndw/cybersecurity-journey/README.md

 # cybersecurity-journey
-my journey in becoming an SOC analyst (hopefully)
+my journey and notes and progress in becoming an SOC analyst (hopefully)!